pattern

 the condition or status of lacking legal validity

-Ex: The election was thrown out and declared nullity due to widespread voter fraud and intimidation .
+Ex: The election was thrown out and declared a nullity due to widespread voter fraud and intimidation .

 daily words